Clawvisor

 AI Use Overview:

-Clawvisor uses LLMs to compare agent API calls against approved task intent, then extracts chain context from earlier tool results to block scope creep.
+Clawvisor uses LLMs to compare each agent API call against approved task intent, then extracts chain context from earlier tool results to block scope creep, which is a more behavioral approach than static permission lists.